toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 🚩: 0 [ If we have any update we will mention it here ]
 <br/>
 ✅✅✅✅✅✅✅✅
-## **Main Requirements**
+## **Main Requirements** ✅✅✅
  1. Focus on making the website visually appealing.
 Ensure that
     - Color contrast is pleasing to the eye
     - The website does not have a `gobindo design`
     - The website has proper alignment and space
     - If needed, customize the design of any component you are taking from any component library.
-(For example, you are using daisy ui & have taken a card component from Daisy, if needed, customize the styling of the card to make it reasonable rather than just copy & paste it.)
+(For example, you are using daisy ui & have taken a card component from Daisy, if needed, customize the styling of the card to make it reasonable rather than just copy & paste it.)✅✅✅
     <br/>
     <br/>

-    > **Note:** Your website can not be related to your previous assignments' layout/ design or any practice project shown in the course modules or our conceptual sessions.
+    >✅✅✅  **Note:** Your website can not be related to your previous assignments' layout/ design or any practice project shown in the course modules or our conceptual sessions.
 Ex: You can't copy any design or similar functionality/ layout of
-    - Dragon news
+    - Dragon news ✅✅✅
-    - Espresso Emporium
+    - Espresso Emporium✅✅✅
-    - Car Doctor
+    - Car Doctor✅✅✅
-    - Travel guru
+    - Travel guru ✅✅✅
-    - Volunteer network
+    - Volunteer network✅✅✅
-    - Job Portal Website, Any conceptual session projects, or projects showed in our course.
+    - Job Portal Website, Any conceptual session projects, or projects showed in our course.✅✅✅
-    - Any of your previous assignments
+    - Any of your previous assignments✅✅✅

     <br/>